 The business community plays an important role in the research ecosystem.
 Both by carrying out its own research and by applying results from academic institutions to create solutions to societal needs.

-The main component of this study is an interview survey carried out with the senior executives of a variety of companies.
-Experts from the business and academic world then share their reflections on the findings in five short articles.
-An analysis of the science-related content of a selection of trade journals is also given.
-Finally, additional perspectives on the issue are given by a survey of the public’s views of company-based research, as well as a literature survey.
+In 2008 VA carried out a multi-part study to explore how the business world regards science and research, and the relationships between researchers and companies.
+The main component is an interview survey carried out with senior executives of a variety of companies.
+The survey is followed by five short articles, where experts from business and academia share their reflections on the findings.
+In another part, the science-related content of a selection of trade journals is analysed.
+Finally, additional perspectives on the business–research relationship are studied in a survey of the public’s views of company-based research, which also includes a literature survey.

+A short summary of the results is found in The Value of Knowledge in the Business World, 2008:5.
 The results were presented and discussed at a session organised by VA during ESOF 2010: Innovation beyond the lab – report from VA’s ESOF seminar.